fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 ## Verification

 // Known Attribute
-We expect that there is some object c20 that has 20 credits.
+We expect that there is some object c20 with 20 credits.

-// Unknown Attribute
-We expect that there is some object c20 that has some attribute 20.
+We expect that there is some object c10 where credits is 10.